vijayraavi/elasticsearch/API-Implementation.md

 # Considerations for implementing a RESTful web API
 The following sections illustrate best practice for using the ASP.NET Web API template to build a RESTful web API.
 For detailed information on using the Web API template, visit the [Learn About ASP.NET Web API](http://www.asp.net/web-api) page on the Microsoft website.
-> **Note**: This guidance is accompanied by a sample solution that provides a complete, working solution of the principles described in the following sections.
-The solution is called Orders, and it includes a web API, test client, and unit tests.
-The web API is based on the scenario of an e-commerce system and exposes information about customers, orders, and products.

 ## Considerations for implementing request routing